YBMadhu/chef-apache_tomcat/README.md

 # apache_tomcat cookbook

-Install and configure Tomcat using Apache binaries.
+Install and configure Tomcat using official Apache binaries.
+Multiple instances are supported.

-**This cookbook and documentation are under construction.**

 ## Requirements
 ### Dependencies
 * `logrotate` - used by the `default` recipe to install logrotate (see below)
 * `poise-service` - this cookbook uses the [poise-service](https://supermarket.chef.io/cookbooks/poise-service)
-cookbook to manage tomcat service(s)
+cookbook to manage Tomcat service(s)

 ### Java
 This cookbook does not install Java.
 You should install Java earlier in your